braze-inc/braze-docs/_docs/_hidden/wip_partnerships/partnership_template.md

 ### Creating a new User Alias

 For certain use cases, such as a new email or SMS subscription where Extole does not have an external id (user id) for the user, Extole can check for the user's identifier using Braze's [Export User by Identifier endpoint][2].
 If the user exists within Braze, Extole will add and update any profile attributes.
-If the request does not return a user profile, Extole will instead use the [User Track endpoint to create a User Alias][3] with the user's email address as the Alias Name.
+If the request does not return a user profile, Extole will instead use the [User Track endpoint][3] to create a User Alias with the user's email address as the Alias Name.

 ## Using this integration